A Mini-Immersion Exercise

-- Read your profile and step into that person’s skin (We can’t say shoes because they may have none.)
+- Read your profile and step into that person’s footsteps (We can’t say shoes because they may have none.)

-- Take a few minutes to think to yourself what your life is like in this new skin.
+- Take a few minutes to think to yourself what your life is like in this new path.

-- Introduce yourself to the other members of your group and share what seems most important to you in this new skin.
+- Introduce yourself to the other members of your group and share what seems most important to you in this way-of-living.
 (Allow about 10 minutes for this sharing.)

 Large group questions

-Gather back in the large group and invite the group to remain In the other person’s skin during the following discussion:
+Gather back in the large group and invite the group to remain In the other person’s footsteps during the following discussion:

 - What was your life like before you became involved with the self-help group?